je-santos/MPLBM-UT/examples/1_two_phase_template_explanation/readme.md

 **Gc:** Interparticle (cohesion) force.
 This input controls the fluid-fluid interfacial tension.
 This value assures phase separation.
 A stable separation is reached by Gc > 1/(rho_f1+rho_f2).
 A value of 0.9 is recommended.

-**omega_f1 and omega_f2:** This parameter is used to calculate the kinematic viscosity of fluid 1 and 2, using:  v=( 1 / omega_fi - 0.5 ) / c^2
+**omega_f1 and omega_f2:** This parameter is used to calculate the kinematic viscosity of fluid 1 and 2, using:  v=( 1 / omega_fi - 0.5 ) / c^2.

-**force_f1 and force_f2** If this term is different than zero, a driving force will be added to each fluid (i.e. gravitational).
-The pressure boundary conditions are suggested to be turned off and periodicity should be enabled.
+**force_f1 and force_f2** If this term is different than zero, a driving force will be added to each fluid (i.e. gravitational) in the x-direction.
+The pressure boundary conditions are suggested to be turned off and periodicity should be enabled (to reach a steady-state).

 **Wetting forces:**
 (G_ads_f1_s1, G_ads_f1_s2, G_ads_f1_s3, G_ads_f1_s4): These terms refer to the interaction force between the fluids and the solid walls.
 This code has the option to add 4 different wetting conditions ( 4 different solid surfaces ), but more could be added with ease.
 In the 3D image, the voxels labeled with 1, 3, 5, 6 are assigned G_ads_f1_s1, G_ads_f1_s2, G_ads_f1_s3, G_ads_f1_s4, respectively (2 is reserved for inside solids, 4 for the neutral-wet mesh and 0 for the fluids).
 The contact angle is calculated as: cos(theta) = 4*G_ads_f1_si/( Gc*( rho_f1-rho_d ) )

-**rho_f1:** This input takes the intial density of fluid 1 throughout the geometry.
+**rho_f1:** This input takes the initial density of fluid 1 throughout the geometry.

-**rho_f2:** This input takes the intial density of fluid 2 throughout the geometry.
+**rho_f2:** This input takes the initial density of fluid 2 throughout the geometry.

+*Note:* A stable value for both densities is 2.
+High density ratios tend to be numerically unstable.

 **pressure_bc:** This input asks if a pressure gradient will be applied in the geometry.
-Please use True for flow simulations and False for equilibrium calculations.
+Please use True for un-steady state flow simulations and False for steady state calculations.

 **rho_f1_i:** This input takes the initial density of fluid 1 at the inlet pressure boundary and is kept constant.